flowdy/FlowgencyTM/README.md

 ### Define your personal time model

+User profiles are created with a default 24/7 time model.
+This is to avoid tasks to vanish at times, thus confusing the user.
+It is not meant at all to promote the idea that workoholism is of any good.

 Your experience of proper urgency-based ranking requires telling the software beforehand when you plan to work on the entered tasks and when not.
 With FlowgencyTM, you are to plan your working time roughly in advance.
 You can always modify your time model for the future (e.g. for holidays), but to touch the past would lead to false results which is why that would lead to an error message.

-Don't get it wrong: It is not required (practically it is impossible anyway) to follow your defined time model tightly down to the second.
+Don't get that wrong: It is not required (practically it is impossible anyway) to follow your defined time model tightly down to the second.
 Just the more your actual working times match with what you have planned, of the more use will be FlowgencyTM for you.
 This asks of you some discipline.
 To a certain extent, you will have to let go of spontaneity, you have to plan your day and to stick.
+When you have to go no matter what your plans say, you can have a glance into a future state of your urgency ranking left alone till then, so there will be no nasty surprise when you return.

 So define: When are you at work?
 When do you engage in which job or project?
 And when are you off, absent from work, which means rather fully present for family, friends, hobbies and stuff?
 When do you want a *computated* reason to let go of worries related to your work organization, business imponderables drawing circles in your mind?
-Please note, however, that the amount of working time directly relates to how fast urgencies rise during them.
+Please note, however, that the amount of working time directly relates to how fast urgencies rise along the way.

 The time model system is very flexible in order to allow for hopefully everyone's preferences.
 For example, when you define a variation (a rhythm bound to a given time span) inside a time track, you can have that variation shared with other tracks specified in the track definition.
 So you need to define holidays only once in a master track, all subordinate "slave" tracks can automatically adopt them and future changes to them as well.

+But then there is a risk of overcomplicating your time model.
+If you don't understand why task X is unlisted as paused suddenly, this is unfavourable and can reduce your productivity by turning your focus back to time management instead of the tasks themselves.
+Keep it simple and stupid, and do not tune it all the time.
+Best change it only to add next holidays or when you are imposed / have agreed upon job structure changes.

 ### Structure your tasks unless they are simple.
 Check steps when they are done.

-Enter all tasks, before you do them.
+Enter tasks before you do them.
 Enter even simple ones unless you are certain that doing them right ahead is notably faster than entering them first.
 In order to enable FlowgencyTM to calculate and rank their urgencies correctly, make sure you take the following questions into consideration:

   * When does a task start if not now, and when is it due?